St. Catharine’s Music Ministry

 The choir sings at one Mass (usually 11:00 AM) each weekend beginning in September and ending in June.
 The choir also sings on Christmas Eve, Christmas Day, Easter Vigil, and other special occasions.

-The Adult Choir is especially in need of male voices, but anyone in at least eighth grade are welcome and encouraged to join us.
+Anyone in “8th grade to adult” are welcome and encouraged to join us.
 Interest and dedication are all you need to receive all the necessary training to participate fully.
-To join the Adult Choir simply come to a rehearsal on a Thursday evening in the church at 7:30.
+To join the Adult Choir simply come to a rehearsal on a Thursday evening in the church at 7:30 pm.

-The Children’s Choir is a group of children from grade 2 to seven that rehearses in the autumn months and sings a concert and one Mass on Christmas Eve.
-Another group of grades 1 through seven rehearses in the early spring for a Mass and parish May Crowning on the first weekend of May.
-Other events may be planned based upon experience and participation levels This Choir rehearses once weekly.
-Look for details regarding this choir each autumn and spring in the Parish Bulletin.
+The Children’s Choir is a group of children from 1st grade to 6th grade that rehearses weekly and sings for various Masses throughout the year including Christmas Eve, Easter,and a Mass and parish May Crowning the first weekend of May.
+Other events may be planned based upon experience and participation levels.

 The handbell choir is open to any one of at least eighth grade age.
 Previous musical experience and music reading is helpful but not required.
 The hand bell choir rehearses for one hour each week in the music room.
-The hand bell choir enhances the liturgies at other special liturgies throughout the year.
+At least six participants are required to form a handbell choir.